 Freemasonry, or 'Masonry' is the world's oldest and largest fraternity.
 Its more than four million worldwide members come from every walk of life, and virtually every nation on Earth.

 The purpose of Freemasonry is "to make good men better".
-To become a Mason, a man must have a belief in a Supreme God, a good reputation among his fellow men, and a sincere desire for self-improvement.
+To become a Mason, a man must have a belief in a benevolent Supreme Being, a good reputation among his fellow men, and a sincere desire for self-improvement.

 The Ceremonies, Lectures, and Symbols of Masonry are designed to impart the time-honored wisdom of morality, and to inspire true friendship, compassion, and brotherly love.

 To learn more about Masonry, or find out how you can join our fraternity, talk to a Mason you know, or click the "Contact Us" button on our home page.